laurenqiu/100-days-of-code/log.md

 TODO: For the Python webinar, I haven't put what the teacher have taught into practice yet.
 I will put it into practice at a later date, so this is another thing in my TODO list besides the more imperative final project.

+### Day 1: June 17, 2024

+**Today's Progress**: Completed the final project for my Python starter course, got the certificate.

+**Thoughts:** I feel immersed when doing the project, but I need to improve on that more when I can.
+I also want to create the blinking effect but don't know how yet.
+Creating the project is also like linking all those that I previously have learnt together.
+I spent a lot of time finding the matching color, and care much about how the project look like.
+I think maybe I can learn more about design?
+But I'm not sure about that.
+Maybe get all the programming basics first.